Caleydo/caleydo-doc/loading.md

 ### Loading Groupings for a Dataset

 As previously mentioned, you can load groupings independently for columns and for rows.
-Note that columns and rows here refers to the columns and rows as they are oriented in the original dataset.
-A possible transformation is ignored.
+For each grouping (stratification, clustering) you load, a perspective is created.
+Note that columns and rows here refer to the columns and rows as they are found in the preview dialog on the first page, a possible transformation is ignored.

 First you will see the dialog on the left, where you can add, edit or remove groupings for rows and columns independently.